apache/pekko-connectors-kafka/docs/src/main/paradox/errorhandling.md

     - **NOTE**: consumer will never skip data, but may reprocess many days of data, up to the topic's configured retention

-Alpakka Kafka cannot do anything for the first two approaches.
+Apache Pekko Connectors Kafka cannot do anything for the first two approaches.
 However, the `offset-reset-protection` configuration in the `ConsumerSettings` can help detect the inadvertent loss of offsets and subsequent reset.
-You can configure `akka.kafka.consumer.offset-reset-protection.offset-threshold` to a number of offsets back from the _latest requested offset_ that would indicate one of these reset bugs has occurred.
-Similarly, setting `akka.kafka.consumer.offset-reset-protection.time-threshold` will reset the consumer back to the latest committed offset when a record is older than `now - time-threshold`; that is, `time-threshold` older than the last received offset.
+You can configure `pekko.kafka.consumer.offset-reset-protection.offset-threshold` to a number of offsets back from the _latest requested offset_ that would indicate one of these reset bugs has occurred.
+Similarly, setting `pekko.kafka.consumer.offset-reset-protection.time-threshold` will reset the consumer back to the latest committed offset when a record is older than `now - time-threshold`; that is, `time-threshold` older than the last received offset.

 When the client notices that the offset from the next fetched batch is outside the threshold for a given partition, the